ikmb/exome-seq/docs/usage.md

 ### `--assembly`
 The following human genome assembly versions are supported on MedCluster (see resources.config on how this is set):

-- GRCh37 (the 1000 genomes reference with decoys)
 - GRCh38 (the GRCh38 human reference assembly without ALT loci)
 - GRCh38_p14 (the latest GRCh38 human reference assembly without ALT loci [patch 14])
-- hg19 (another version of GRCh37, also referred to as the UCSC reference)

 ### `--tools`
 The pipeline offers various tools for the analysis of variant information.
 Specifically: